Site and IP Groups

 Administrators can group sites or IP addresses to simplify common application policies across multiple sites or network addresses, and also serve as filters for reports.

-To view Regions, Site and IP Groups, navigate to Configuration > Regions, Site & IP Groups.
+To view Regions, Site and IP Groups, navigate to Configuration > Site & IP Groups.

 Regions help to create administrative boundaries within large networks spanning hundreds to thousands of sites.
 If your organization has a large network spanning multiple administrative (or geographical) boundaries, you can consider creating regions to segment the network.

-Currently, a maximum of 550 sites are supported per region, and each region is expected to have a Regional Control Node (RCN), which serves as the hub and controller for the region.
+Currently, a maximum of 1000 sites are supported per region.
+Each region is expected to have a Regional Control Node (RCN), which serves as the hub and controller for the region.
 So, you would typically consider a multi-region deployment if your network has more than 500 sites.
 By default, all networks are single region networks, where the Master Control Node (MCN) serves as the hub and the control node for all the sites.
 On adding one or more regions, the network becomes a multi-region network.
 The region associated with the MCN is called the default region.

 A customer can only have Static or Dynamic Virtual paths within a Region.